docker/docs/monitor/troubleshoot-configurations.md

 # Troubleshoot cluster configurations

-Docker UCP persists configuration data on an [etcd](https://coreos.com/etcd/) key-value store.
-This key-value store is replicated on all controller nodes of the UCP cluster.
-The key-value store is for internal use only, and should not be used by other applications.
+Docker UCP persists configuration data on an [etcd](https://coreos.com/etcd/) key-value store that is replicated on all controller nodes of the UCP cluster.
+This key-value store is for internal use only, and should not be used by other applications.

 This article shows how you can access the key-value store, for